NetaDAOAcademy/CoiningReason/readme.md

 ## Original Roadmap

+<details markdown="1">

-### Unit I: The Internet
+<summary> Unit I: The Internet</summary>

 Before thinking about Web 3, it may be helpful to come to terms with the histories of Web 2 and Web 1 and the broader impact of telecommunications technologies.
 We will canvas these issues by centering a single question: What is a human being---or what is human nature---such that it develops these technologies of distance and propinquity, acquires prostheses of talk and touch?
 By elaborating what we seek in these tele-technologies we will be better poised to evaluate what they offer.

-<details markdown="1">

-<summary> Readings </summary>

 **Session 1.
 Tele-History**